madhan-x/algorithms-and-data-structures/README.md

 - Rotate array by k positions (Reversal Algorithm)
 - Check if array is sorted and rotated
 - Leaders in array (right-side maximum approach)
+- Longest subarray with equal number of 0s and 1s (prefix sum + hashmap)
 ---

 ### ⚡ Two Pointers